versatica/mediasoup-website/documentation/v3/mediasoup-client/installation.md

 ## Usage

-mediasoup-client is written in JavaScript ES6 plus CommonJS.
-This is: it uses `require()` and `module.exports` internally.
+mediasoup-client is written in TypeScript and transpiled to JavaScript ES6 plus CommonJS.
+This is: it uses `require()` internally.

 This makes it work in the browser by properly using [browserify](http://browserify.org), [webpack](https://webpack.js.org) or similar tools, and also in Node.js (which does not yet implement ES6 `import`/`export`) .
 It's up to the application developer to decide how to integrate mediasoup-client into his client side application.